Roger Sherman Greene II: Rockefeller Foundation

+Death and Legacy

-Ill health curtailed Greene's activities shortly before Pearl Harbor, but he was able during the war to serve part-time as a consultant to the State Department's Division of Cultural Relations.
-He maintained a deep interest in Chinese affairs, and while he gradually, with misgivings, came to regard the Kuomintang as China's best hope, he was outraged by the attacks on John S. Service and other Americans who had reported favorably on Chinese Communist activities.
-He also lent active encouragement to the development of East Asian studies in the United States.
+Greene's activities slowed shortly before Pearl Harbor due to ill health, but he was able to serve part-time as a consultant to the State Department's Division of Cultural Relations during the war.
+He maintained an interest in Chinese affairs, and while he gradually came to regard the Kuomintang as China's best hope, he was outraged by the attacks on John S. Service and other Americans who had reported favorably on Chinese Communist activities.
+He also encouraged the development of East Asian studies in the United States.
 Greene's home in his later years was Worcester, Massachusetts.
-He died in West Palm Beach, Florida, of cardiac failure and chronic nephritis and was buried in Westborough, Mass.
+He died in West Palm Beach, Florida of cardiac failure and chronic nephritis and was buried in Westborough, Massachusetts.
 He was survived by his wife, Kate Brown, whom he had married on May 8, 1920, and their two children, Edward Forbes and Katharine Curtis.